alejandraluaces/TIY_Application/source/future.md

 ---
 # Where I'm Going

 While I love the variety and intermittent feverishness of consulting work, for my next role, I envision myself in a product company.
-Specifically, this is what I am looking for:

-- Values and promotes education internally, and externally
-- Involved in the community
-- Actively working toward diversity
+---

+## Education
+Most importantly, I would love to be part of an organization that values and promotes education both internally and within the community.

+Educating adults is a really unique and exciting challenge.
+Continuing the journey of self-improvement and self-learning despite all the other priorities that complicate life is something I think about all the time, and work hard to promote to those I mentor.

+## Pattern Libraries
+At my next job, I really want to be able establish or maintain style guides/pattern libraries.

+Such tools help maintain consistent branding, while their dynamic nature allows for evolution.
+It helps make code easier to maintain, and ensures the overarching brand doesn't get lost.

+## Culture
+Other nice-to-haves would be: values alignment amongst all employees, diverse or actively working toward diversity, and the possibility of remote work.